kptdev/kpt/site/reference/cli/fn/eval/README.md

   If not specified, no result files are written to the local filesystem.

 --save, s:
-  Save the function image and fn-config to Kptfile (declarative form).
+  Save the function and its configurations to Kptfile (declarative form).
 This flag will only add the function after `kpt fn eval` successfully executes.
-This flag should be used together with --image flag, and the function should be declarative and give idempotent results.
+This flag should be declarative and give idempotent results.

 ```